deena-root-user/paxis/README.md

 # Paxis 🕷️

-Paxis is an elite, autonomous pentesting and bug-hunting agent designed and maintained by **IHA089**.
+Paxis is an elite, autonomous pentesting and bug-hunting agent designed and maintained by **Deena Dayalan**.

 Powered by local AI models (via Ollama) and a robust Python backend, Paxis acts as an intelligent, self-driving security tool.
 It doesn't just run static scans; it actively reasons, plans, executes commands, and learns from target environments using its "Deep Memory Target State."